rgl/truenas-scale-vagrant/README.md

     * `debian-live-boot` iSCSI LUN 0 used as the boot disk.
 * iPXE and openSUSE client.
     * `opensuse-boot` iSCSI LUN 0 used as the boot disk.
+* iPXE and Windows client.
+    * `windows-boot` iSCSI LUN 0 used as the boot disk.

 # Usage